Interpellation concerning the necessity and timeliness of establishing a general quiet period during the breeding season (No. 804)

 Summary

-A debate on Interpellation No. 804 took place in the Riigikogu (Estonian Parliament), submitted by Riigikogu members Züleyxa Izmailova, Tiit Maran, Tanel Kiik, Riina Sikkut, Heljo Pikhof, and Andre Hanimäe to Andres Sutt, the Minister of Energy and Environment, concerning the necessity and timeliness of establishing a general, binding nesting moratorium.
-The interpellators, led by Züleyxa Izmailova, emphasized that Estonia’s biodiversity indicators are in continuous decline, nearly 30% of species are endangered, and that 93% of the population supports a universal logging moratorium during the period from April 15 to July 15.
-They criticized the current recommended restrictions (including those implemented by RMK) as insufficient.
+The agenda item concerned Inquiry No. 804 submitted by Riigikogu members Züleyxa Izmailova, Tiit Maran, Tanel Kiik, Riina Sikkut, Heljo Pikhof, and Andre Hanimäe to the Minister of Energy and Environment, Andres Sutt, regarding the necessity and timeliness of establishing a general nesting peace.
+Züleyxa Izmailova, speaking on behalf of the petitioners, emphasized that Estonia's biodiversity indicators are in continuous decline, nearly 30% of species are endangered, and bird populations are decreasing.
+She referred to a 2022 study, according to which 93% of people support the establishment of nesting peace in both private and state forests.
+Izmailova criticized the fact that Estonia lacks a binding and universal nesting peace, and the recommended restrictions by RMK (State Forest Management Centre) are insufficient, especially on private lands.

 Decisions Made 1